-- Clear Play DVD player with membership for new updates: clearplay.com.
-A DVD player which seamlessly skips and mutes objectionable content without interrupting the plot.
+- Clearplay.com, which seamlessly skips and mutes objectionable content without interrupting the plot.
 About $100 plus $8 per month for membership for new filters for new films (generally downloadable the same day as new releases).

-- Internet filter reviews: internet-filter-review.toptenreviews.com.
+- Internet filter reviews.
 A site that lists ratings, reviews, and prices of various internet filter products, including Net Nanny, PureSight, and Safe Eyes.
-Internet filter products generally cost $30-60.
+Internet filter products generally cost $40-70.

 SELECTING FAMILY-FRIENDLY MEDIA:

 - CommonSenseMedia.org, a nonprofit organization which reviews video games, movies, TV shows, music, software apps and books, and rates them according to their own rating system (such as “7+”, 16+”, etc.), providing more detail about specific content.
 Suitable products are suggested year by year for ages 0-17.

-- Kids First: Coalition for Quality Children’s Media: kidsfirst.org.
+- Kids First: Coalition for Quality Children’s Media.
 This nonprofit organization evaluates, rates and endorses children’s films, DVDs, CDs, TV shows and games using volunteer, community-based juries of adults and children from diverse backgrounds.

-This guide was written by Marci McPhee, who assumes all responsibility for errors.
-Comments welcome at email@example.com This document is downloadable from PrimaryinZion.wordpress.com along with additional information.
+This guide was written by Marci McPhee , who assumes all responsibility for errors.
+Comments welcome at marcimcpheewriter (at) gmail (dot) com.
+This document is downloadable from PrimaryinZion.wordpress.com along with additional information.